 We arrived at Marina Bay Sands at about 3pm on a Saturday, the line for check in was, lets say long!
 It took about 40mins to check in.
 The ground floor foyer is pretty impressive though so I took a few snaps while waiting.

 We had a premium city view room on the 32nd floor, as you can see the view was amazing.
 I think the other side would be impressive too as it overlooks Gardens by the Bay.
 I didn’t think of that when I requested a city view room.
 The couch is a double bed and one of the kids shared the king master bed with us.

 We all know or have seen this infinity pool, it’s located on the 57th floor and has been rated one of the best infinity pools in the world.
+There are many luxury hotels in Singapore but I think this infinity pool set Marina Bay Sands apart from the rest.
 I have to agree it’s pretty spectacular, I will let the photos speak for themselves.

 The room is lovely, exactly what I would expect from a 5 star hotel of this calibre, the room was very spacious and there was plenty of room for all 5 of us.
 I think if I stayed there again I would ask for a room on the bay side as I think the view of the Gardens by the Bay would be pretty special, even though I’m a big fan of city views I would like to see that.

 It is very expensive but splash out and spoil yourself, for up to date prices from Agoda click here.
 You owe it to yourself, Singapore is expensive for accommodation anyway so go the whole hog and splash out, you deserve it!